Jason Horn

 Jason Horn (born c.
-1973) is a former All-American defensive tackle who played for the Michigan Wolverines football team from 1992 to 1995.
+1973) is an American former college football player.
+He played as a defensive tackle for the Michigan Wolverines football team from 1992 to 1995.

 Horn grew up on a farm in Tippecanoe County, Indiana, a short distance from the Purdue University campus.
-He attended McCutcheon High School.
+He attended McCutcheon High School in Lafayette, Indiana.

-He played college football for Michigan from 1992 to 1995.

-He was selected by the American Football Coaches Association as a first-team defensive lineman on the 1995 All-America college football team.
+Horn was selected by the American Football Coaches Association (AFCA) as a first-team defensive lineman on the 1995 All-America college football team.
 He was selected for the second team by the Associated Press.
 He was a first-team All-Big Ten pick in both 1994 and 1995.

 In 1995, Horn had 11 sacks, 18 tackles for a loss, and a school-record 136 yards of tackles for loss yardage.
 Over his four years at Michigan, he played 48 games and finished among Michigan's all-time leaders with 24 sacks (second), 184 yards on sacks (third), 39 tackles for loss (third), and 185 yards on tackles for loss (second).